GF Flatbread Pizza Crust (Nut free, Paleo)

 Recipe originally posted September 10, 2015

 For most of my life, I hated pizza.
 I'm pretty positive it correlates to my dislike of tomatoes, which makes me really not like red sauce.
+If you know Kyle at all, you know that this reaaalllly strained our relationship at first.
 Fortunately, I got smart and realized how silly I was being when it came to the delicious that is pizza... just in time to go paleo!
 Paleo makes grabbing pizza out at a restaurant difficult.
-Actually, pretty much impossible.
+Actually, it's pretty much impossible.
 Many places have started to offer gluten free crust, but that doesn't guarantee it's any better.
-There's no way to be sure of the quality or the ingredients uses.
-So, in my opinion, making paleo pizza at home is the better option.
+There's no way to be sure of the quality and honestly, most "gluten free" marketed products are just filled with garbage gluten free fours.
+In my opinion, if you want to guarantee taste and quality, making paleo pizza at home is the option.

 - 1 1/4 cup tapioca flour (+ up to 1/4 cup addtl if needed)